SoultatosStefanos/dbc/docs/flags.md

 # Build Flags Reference

-This page lists the build flag macros provided by DBC for specifying contract the DBC assertions behavior.
+This page lists the build flag macros provided by DBC for specifying the DBC assertions behavior.
 To use them, include the header `dbc/dbc.h`.

 ### DBC_ABORT {#DBC_ABORT}